 We are grateful for the over 100 members who renew annually and provide us with nearly $5,000 a year.
 We are also grateful for the Town Appropriation that citizens voted for us.
 The $9,500 covers a little less than one-half of our annual expenses; the remainder we raise through memberships, donations, grants, and the Calendar and Yard Sales.
 We are a completely volunteer group, so every penny received is used to preserve and promote Springfield’s history.
 Hardly a week goes by that someone, local or even as far away as Washington State, does not present us with a new and fascinating piece of Springfield’s rich and unique past.
 We thank the Springfield voters for your past support and look forward to continuing to be the caretakers of our town’s history and treasures.

-Last year two grants helped us expand the displays.
-Thank you to the Bryant Foundation and the Windham Foundation.
+Last year two grants and a donation helped us expand the displays.
+Thank you to the Bryant Foundation, the Windham Foundation and the Mascoma Bank.
 This year we hope to expand displays so less of the collection is in storage and is available to the public.
 We also hope to develop a genealogy library to make family stories available to visitors who want to do research.
 The Claremont Savings bank donated money to support programs.
 Thanks to all!

 Want more information?
 Contact us through email or by phone: or 802-886-7935 (leave a message) We are an all-volunteer group so it could take a couple of days for a phone call to be returned.
 The email is checked daily.